ajaykuma/ELK/README.md

 # ELK
-ElasticSearch Logstash Kibana work

->>>> Content is being reviewed & updated
+Working with ELk Stack : ElasticSearch, Logstash, Kibana & other plugins.
+Soon, will also conains examples to work with AWS OpenSearch & OpenSearch Dashboards.

+> 🚧 This repository is currently being refined and improved.
+Stay tuned!